Chartered Physiotherapist, Clinical Director, HCPC Registered

 I incorporate a broad array of physiotherapeutic treatment techniques individualised to the patient’s particular problem and story.
 These can include manual therapy (mobilisation, manipulation and soft tissue techniques), therapeutic exercise and movement training.
 I specialise in building confidence in mind and body to move!

 My other job is being a Mum to my 2 young children who inspire and make me smile everyday.
 I enjoy keeping active with my husband and the children, I make time to run my black Labrador, Frankie, around Ferry Meadows as often and I can and I also enjoy watching all aspects of human performance including sport, music and theatre.
-I am a 100 club parkrunner and recently successfully completed my first ever half marathon at the Great Eastern Run this year, raising over £1200 with my husband for Sue Ryder Thorpe Hall #TeamIncredible.
+I am a 100 club parkrunner and recently successfully completed my first ever half marathon at the Great Eastern Run, raising over £1200 with my husband for Sue Ryder Thorpe Hall #TeamIncredible.
+I am a member of the Core Team for the Central Park junior parkrun in Peterborough and have just started as a regular run director for this event.
 I also enjoy finding “green space” in mindfulness meditation and sunshine.
 I quite like chocolate too.

 I am a Member of the Chartered Society of Physiotherapists and Registered with the Health and Care Professions Council.